pablocasares/enricher/docs/configuration/eql_syntax.md

 ### Output Stream

-The `INSERT INTO` clause allows us to define what stream to use as the output stream, this clause can be complemented with `PARTITION BY` clause that allows us repartition the output stream by a specific field.
+The `INSERT INTO` clause allows us to define which stream to use as the output stream, this clause can be complemented with `PARTITION BY` clause that allows us repartition the output stream by a specific field.
 If we omit the `PARTITION BY` clause, the enricher will use the current partition key of the input stream.

 ## Examples